-Mexican hot springs are my passion.
+Mexican hot springs (aguas termales in Spanish) are my passion.
 Durango, Mexico has several hot springs.
-Some of these hot springs are sulfur (quite beneficial for psoriasis and arthritis).
+Some of them are sulfur (quite beneficial for psoriasis and arthritis).
 Others are composed of alkaline or a combination of salts.
 This hot springs map will tell you which ones are not worth driving to, temperatures and how to get to the hard-to-find ones.
 Since there are not many hot springs junkies and fewer who will drive to Durango state today, I stopped selling this map.
 You can, however, right click and save it to your hard drive for free.

 Among the springs on this hot springs map are: Mezquital hot springs, Balneario La Joya de Atotonilco (near Mezquital) - both worth the trip, El Saltito Balneario, San Juan Navicoayan Balneario (near Nombre de Dios, Durango) -- not worth your time, La Concha (near Peñón Blanco, Durango) -- sorta okay, but cool and one really worthwhile hot pool near Nuevo Ideal pr Papasquiaro, Durango.
 You can drive to most of these hot springs within a day of Durango City, except for the balnearios (hot pool) near Papasquiaro or Nuevo Ideal.
 Jacala balneario is a real jewel of a hot spring and you'll need a whole day there.